dustywhite7/Econ8310/Notes/11 - Bayesian Modeling II/11 - Bayesian Modeling II.md

 6. We have no expert opinion of when $\tau$ might have occurred.
 So we will suppose $\tau$ is from a discrete uniform distribution over the entire timespan.

-Below we give a graphical visualization of this, where arrows denote `parent-child` relationships. (provided by the [Daft Python library](http://daft-pgm.org/) )
+Below we give a graphical visualization of this, where arrows denote `parent-child` relationships. (provided by the [Daft Python library](https://docs.daft-pgm.org/en/latest/) )

 <img src="http://i.imgur.com/7J30oCG.png" width = 700/>

-PyMC3, and other probabilistic programming languages, have been designed to tell these data-generation *stories*.
+PyMC, and other probabilistic programming languages, have been designed to tell these data-generation *stories*.
 More generally, B. Cronin writes [5]:

 > Probabilistic programming will unlock narrative explanations of data, one of the holy grails of business analytics and the unsung hero of scientific persuasion.
 People think in terms of stories - thus the unreasonable power of the anecdote to drive decision-making, well-founded or not.
 But existing analytics largely fails to provide this kind of story; instead, numbers seemingly appear out of thin air, with little of the causal context that humans prefer when weighing their options.